valkey-io/valkey-doc/topics/cluster-spec.md

 manual resharding, multi-key operations may become unavailable for some time while single-key operations are always available.

-Valkey Cluster supports multiple databases, similar to standalone mode but with some extra restrictions.
+Starting with version 9.0, Valkey cluster supports multiple databases, similar to standalone mode but with some additional restrictions.

 ## Client and Server roles in the Valkey cluster protocol